solyarisoftware/Olivier-Messiaen-Modes/README.md

 - Notes: Total number of notes in the mode
 - Shifts: Number of unique rotations (modes) within each transposition
 - Transpositions: Number of possible transpositions before the mode repeats
-- Groupings: Parentheses () show the repeating symmetrical pattern within each mode

 Note: All modes are characterized by symmetry in their groupings, which is a key feature of Messiaen's compositional technique.